holgerbrandl/kalasim/docs/userguide/docs/events.md

 Process finished with exit code 0
 ```

-Console logging is not active by default as it would considerably slow down larger simulations, and but must be enabled when creating a simulation with `createSimulation(enableConsoleLogger = true)`
+Console logging is not active by default as it would considerably slow down larger simulations, and but must be [enabled](basics.md#configuring-a-simulation) when creating a simulation.

 !!!note
     The user can change the width of individual columns with `ConsoleTraceLogger.setColumnWidth()`